StockSharp/doc/en/topics/api/connectors/crypto_exchanges/bitmax.md

-> [!NOTE]
+> [!CAUTION]
-> BitMax has been renamed to AscendEX.
-This documentation is preserved for historical reference.
+> **The BitMax exchange, later renamed AscendEX, ceased operations on July 1, 2026.
+The connector no longer works; the documentation is retained for reference only.**

 # BitMax